 If you would like to learn how to resolve conflict in ways that encourage both justice and reconciliation, you can begin by reading The Peacemaker or by going through RW360’s Relational Peacemaking Course.

-God has used these principles to bring repentance, forgiveness, justice and reconciliation to hundreds of situations that seemed beyond hope … just as he did for Clark and Cindy when they asked other Christians to help them make peace.
+God has used these principles to bring repentance, forgiveness, justice and reconciliation to hundreds of situations that seemed beyond hope … just as he did for Clark and Cindy when they finally began to live out the peacemaking principles and values of their faith.

 – Ken Sande